reticula-network/reticula-python/docs/randomness.rst

-   through self-excitement, parameter :py:`alpha` indicates the infectivity factor, often interpreted as the expected number of induced self-exciting events per each event, :py:`theta` indicates the rate parameter of the delay and :py:`phi` specifies the history of the distribution until this point in time.
+   through self-excitement, parameter :py:`alpha` indicates the infectivity factor, often interpreted as the expected number of induced self-exciting events per each event, :py:`theta` indicates the rate parameter of the delay and :py:`phi` specifies the history of the generator until this point in time.

 .. py:class:: uniform_real_distribution[floating_point_type](a: float, b: float)